VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: VidHal Dataset Construction

 \section{\textsc{VidHal} Dataset Construction}

-We introduce \textsc{VidHal}, a video-language benchmark designed to evaluate hallucinations of Video-LLMs in a holistic manner.
-As depicted in Figure \ref{fig:dataset_overview}, \textsc{VidHal} comprises of video instances covering various temporal aspects to assess hallucinations across multiple dimensions and granularity of temporal reasoning.
+We introduce \textsc{VidHal}, a unique video-language benchmark designed to evaluate hallucinations of VLLMs in a comprehensive manner.
+As depicted in Figure \ref{fig:dataset_overview}, \textsc{VidHal} comprises of video instances which span a diverse spectrum of temporal aspects, including previously unexplored aspects such as directional movement.
+In contrast to previous studies on video hallucination evaluation~\citep{vript, videohallucer, vidhallucli2025}, \textsc{VidHal} incorporates multiple hallucinated captions per video, enabling the assessment of video hallucinations at multiple levels of granularity.